boytchev/suica/docs/user-guide.md

 Command.
 Draws a line over the current path.
 The line has given `color` and `width`.
 If the `close` parameter is *true*, then the end of the path is conneted to the beginning of the path.
-The commands after *stroke* start a new path.

 ```js
 stroke( 'crimson' );